yousefelassal/quote-cron/README.md

 > Today you are you!
 That is truer than true!
 There is no one alive who is you-er than you!

 > Just because something doesn't do what you planned it to do doesn't mean it's useless.

+> The right way is not always the popular and easy way.
+Standing for right when it is unpopular is a true test of moral character.